 In addition to our ongoing and planned clinical studies to further support the negative predictive value (NPV) of our ConfirmMDx test, we have committed significant resources to further establish the actionability of a positive ConfirmMDx test result.

-Although the ConfirmMDx test was developed to help reduce unnecessary repeat biopsies, by virtue of its high NPV, the test was also shown to be the most significant independent predictor for prostate cancer detection on repeat biopsy as reported in recent clinical validation studies.
+Although the ConfirmMDx test was developed to help reduce unnecessary repeat biopsies, by virtue of its high NPV, the test was also shown to be the most significant independent predictor for prostate cancer detection on repeat biopsy as reported in multiple clinical validation studies.
 To further enhance the clinical utility of a positive test result, a risk score for ConfirmMDx methylation-positive men was developed to increase the positive predictive value (PPV), especially for those potentially harboring aggressive prostate cancer.
 A combined risk score based on clinical risk factors combined with epigenetic profiling strongly correlates with the detection of aggressive prostate cancer upon repeat biopsy.

 At the 2014 ASCO Genitourinary Cancers Symposium in San Francisco, USA (January 30 – February 1, 2014), MDxHealth presented data demonstrating that epigenetic profiling of selected genes provided prognostic information, corresponding to Gleason score that could help to identify patients with aggressive prostate cancer.
 The results were reported on a selected panel of genes that MDxHealth had previously identified as exhibiting prognostic value, including the GSTP1, APC and RASSF1 genes from the ConfirmMDx for Prostate Cancer test.

-At the recent 2015 ASCO Genitourinary Cancers Symposium in Orlando, USA (February 26-28, 2015), MDxHealth and our collaborators presented data demonstrating that the intensity of field effect hypermethylation of GSTP1, APC and RASSF1 in benign biopsy cores correlates with the level of hypermethylation present in the cancer cores from the same patient.
+At the 2015 ASCO Genitourinary Cancers Symposium in Orlando, USA (February 26-28, 2015), MDxHealth and our collaborators presented data demonstrating that the intensity of field effect hypermethylation of GSTP1, APC and RASSF1 in benign biopsy cores correlates with the level of hypermethylation present in the cancer cores from the same patient.
 In Gleason score 6 (GS6) cancer cores, the intensity of hypermethylation is higher in subjects who also have cores of GS7 than in subjects with GS6 cores only.
-These findings support the feasibility of an algorithm that is sensitive to the aggressiveness of undetected prostate cancer.
+These findings support the utility of an algorithm that is sensitive to the aggressiveness of undetected prostate cancer.

 MDxHealth and our collaborators presented additional scientific and clinical data describing a risk score for ConfirmMDx methylation positive patients at the 2015 Annual American Urological Association meeting in New Orleans, USA (May 15-19, 2015).
 The data support a secondary algorithm, which combines clinical risk factors with epigenetic profiling to improve the identification of patients with a negative prostate biopsy but who may be at increased risk of harboring clinically significant prostate cancer.